ivan-usov-org/bec/docs/source/developer/ophyd.md

 ### Device

-Devices provide additional methods that become relevant for the scan interface within `BEC`.
+Devices provide additional methods that become relevant for the scan interface within BEC.
-In `BEC`, scans usually follow a pattern of bootstrapping devices for the upcoming scan.
+In BEC, scans usually follow a pattern of bootstrapping devices for the upcoming scan.
 The relevant methods are implemented through the interface provided here, i.e. again in analogy to the interface implemented for `ophyd.device`.

 * **_staged -> ophyd.Staged**\
-Instance attribute that indicates whether a device has been staged, and should return an `ophyd.Staged` state, i.e. `Staged.yes`, `Staged.no` or `Staged.partially`.
+Instance attribute that indicates whether a device has been staged, and should return an `ophyd.Staged` state, i.e. *Staged.yes*, *Staged.no* or *Staged.partially*.

 * **stage -> list[object]**\
 The stage method prepares the device for an upcoming acquisition.
 The method is idempotent, meaning it should raise if called twice without an `unstage` called in between.
 If possible, we suggest the implementation of a bootstrap approach throughout this function where devices prepare themselves for an upcoming scan based on the metadata provided by the scan itself, i.e. *exposure time*, *number of images/frames* or *scantype==fly/step*.
 Stage will return a list of objects that were staged, i.e. itself -> `[self]`.
-We recommend to return super().stage() from the parent class if the parent is inherited from the Ophyd repository to ensure that all stage signals are properly set.
+We recommend to return `super().stage()` from the parent class if the parent is inherited from the Ophyd repository to ensure that all stage signals are properly set.

 * **unstage -> list[object]**\
 The unstage method should be used to cleanup the device after an acquisition.
 It should be possible to call unstage multiple times in a row, and it should resolve fast in case no acquisition took place.
 After an actual acquisition, unstage can be used to check whether the acquisition finished properly and potentially raise if not (i.e. logic to be discussed during device integration with BEC developer).
-Again, we recommend to return super().unstage() from the parent class if inheritance from Ophyd is present.
+Again, we recommend to return `super().unstage()` from the parent class if inheritance from Ophyd is present.

 * **stop(success : bool) -> None**\
 Stop method of the device.
 The success flag should be used to indicate whether the device has been successfully stopped.
-We recommend calling super().stop(success=success) if a class inherits from the Ophyd repository.
+We recommend calling `super().stop(success=success)` if a class inherits from the Ophyd repository.
 Note, the stop call should also resolve whether a device is staged or not, i.e. call unstage of the device.
 Here, we see that additional instance attributes such as *_stopped* can be useful to handle internal logic of stage/unstage/stop.

 ### Positioner
 A simple example for a positioner is the implementation of a motor.
 Positioners extend the functionality of the devices, and mix in similar properties as seen for the signal.
-In addition, they need to implement a move method that executes the motion and provides feedback/updates to `BEC`.
+In addition, they need to implement a move method that executes the motion and provides feedback/updates to BEC.
 Below is the functionality that is required to extend the methods of the device to comply with the interface of a positioner.

 * **limits -> tuple[float, float]**\